Microlensing effects of wormholes associated to blackhole spacetimes: Basic formalism

 \subsection{Gravitational lensing}

 A typical gravitational lensing geometry is illustrated in figure \ref{fig:my_labal 2}.
-For an infinitesimal source, the images observed will be magnified or demagnified due to the change of cross-section of a bundle of rays.
+For convenience, let's focus on an infinitesimal source.
+The images observed will be magnified or demagnified due to the change of cross-section of a bundle of rays.
 The magnification is determined by the ratio between the solid angles

 The lensing geometry in figure \ref{fig:my_labal 2} gives the lens equation